 Town Hall Zoom Calls for Families

-Because commitment to community is a hallmark of the SEM learning environment, Head of School Helen Marlette regularly hosts grade level town hall Zoom calls with SEM families, including the families of the incoming freshman class of 2024.
-The director of communications is available on those calls as is one of both assistant heads of school and often the dean of students and dean of teaching and learning.
+Because commitment to community is a hallmark of the SEM learning environment, Head of School Helen Marlette regularly hosts grade level town hall Zoom calls with SEM families, including the families of the incoming freshman Class of 2024.
+The director of communications is available on those calls and often the assistant head of school and/or dean of students and/or director of technology.

 Afternoon and morning classes rotate so all SEM students, many of whom are now in different time zones, can experience real-time coursework; and the class meeting times allow for a flexible blend of asynchronous and synchronous teaching and learning.

-One day each week is devoted to community events, academic support, and SEM traditions.
-Each Wednesday will feature advisory, Morning Meeting, Help, and extracurriculars like SGA elections, club meetings, and senior presentations.
+One afternoon each week is devoted to community events, academic support, and SEM traditions: Wednesdays will feature advisory, Morning Meeting, Help, and extracurriculars like SGA elections, club meetings, and senior presentations.

 Assistant Head of School for Community Life: Natalie Stothart